foopod/blog-2.0/_notes/mastering-coaching.md

   + Attend to Health.
 + *Make Schemas and correct errors*
   + Recognise that change takes time and effort.
-  + Don't keep on telling someone to act different (might trigger their amygdala).
+  + Don't keep on telling someone to act different.
   + Include, Don't alienate.
   + Be consistent and trustable.
   + Chunk effectively (mental maps).